 There are some critical spectators who hold the position that the tighter regulations are needed in the real estate investment space especially after the Great Recession, and those spectators are correct.
 Serious alternative real estate lenders are not looking to fund loans that will increase their risk intake with little to no chances of a successful payoff.
 The key difference between traditional banks and alternative/private sources of funding is the way in which the loans are underwritten, the speed of the transaction, and the adaptability of the lender.
 Sharestates, for example, uses a 34-point risk matrix in addition to following all regulatory standards but can still fund the loan in less than half the time it will take a traditional bank.
 To learn more about what Sharestates considers during the underwriting process, click here.

 Essential Alternative Financial Models in Commercial Real Estate

-As banking lending has increasingly become more time consuming and generally less favorable to real estate developers, alternative financial services are consistently providing these developers with more efficient funding.
+As bank lending has increasingly become more time consuming and generally less favorable to real estate developers, alternative financing services are consistently providing these developers with more efficient funding.
 Some of these essential funding alternatives in commercial real estate development include:

 - Bridge loans.
 Interim loans used to fund short-term construction or note transfer;

 - Mezzanine loans.
 Characteristically larger commercial real estate loans comprised of debt and equity financing that grant lenders the right to convert liability to an equity interest in a company in case of default;